-Union calls out COVID-19 risks with survey – two thirds of respondents feel unsafe at work
+Union calls out COVID-19 risks – 2/3’s feel unsafe at work

 The United Workers Union has conducted a national survey of over 1,000 educators, finding that a number of them feel that there are “widespread safety risks” and “dropping standards of education and care” as the number of children attending long day care rapidly goes up while much of Australia lifts COVID-19 restrictions.